Managed IT Support

 - Critical - Within 30 minutes: Catastrophic inability to complete job duties.
 Example: computer does not turn on or boot up properly.

-Issues that cannot be resolved remotely or over the phone will be escalated to the desktop support team assigned to the site.
+Issues that cannot be resolved remotely or over the phone will be escalated to the IT support team assigned to the site.

 Customer responsibilities in support of this agreement include: